ardroh/gstreamer-opencv-example/README.md

                         Source URI for RTSP.
 Only used if input-mode is "rtsp".
   --input-file INPUT_FILE, -f INPUT_FILE
                         File path for video file.
 Only used if input-mode is "file".
+  --black-and-white, --bw
-  --create-graph        Create graph of the pipeline --debug               Enable debug logging
+                        Convert the video to black and white --timestamp, --ts     Add timestamp to the video --create-graph        Create graph of the pipeline --debug               Enable debug logging
 ```